mongodb-labs/atlas-cli-plugin-terraform/docs/command_adv2v2.md

 ## Dynamic Blocks

 `dynamic` blocks are used to generate multiple nested blocks based on a set of values.
-Given the different ways of using dynamic blocks, we recommend reviewing the output and making sure it fits your needs.
+We recommend reviewing the output and making sure it fits your needs.

 ### Dynamic blocks in tags and labels